-BJJ Sweeps Against Standin Opponents: The Challenges
+BJJ Sweeps Against Standing Opponents: The Challenges

-Upper body control is great, but the easiest grip you’ll get off your back with your opponent standing is the heel grip.
-Grab the heel and you’ll kill their ability to run.
-Moreover, it prevents lots of passing options that standing opponents have.
-But that is not all that a strategically placed heel grip opens up for you.
+Establish Grips in the Open GuardUpper body control is great, but the easiest grip you’ll be able to get off your back with your opponent standing is the heel grip.
+Grabbing their heel limits their ability to run, limiting the speed advantage imparted by their choice to stand.
+More importantly, it prevents many of their passing options that standing opponents have while opening up sweeping options for you.